Pubic lice are tiny insects that infect the pubic hair area and lay eggs there. These lice can also be found in armpit hair and eyebrows.

-You are at greater risk for public lice if you:
+You are at greater risk for pubic lice if you:

-Pubic lice causes itching in the area covered by pubic hair.
+Pubic lice cause itching in the area covered by pubic hair.
 Itching often gets worse at night.
-The itching may start soon after getting infected with lice, or it may not start for up to 2 - 4 weeks after contact.
+The itching may start soon after getting infected with lice, or it may not start for up to 2 to 4 weeks after contact.

 Other symptoms can include:

-Adult lice may be easily identified under the microscope.
-Public lice are often referred to as "the crabs" because of their appearance.
+Adult lice are easy to identify with a special magnifying device called a dermoscope.
+Pubic lice are often referred to as "the crabs" because of their appearance.

 Teenagers with pubic lice may need to be tested for other sexually transmitted infections (STIs).

-Most people need only 1 treatment.
+Most people need only one treatment.
 If a second treatment is needed, it should be done 4 days to 1 week later.

-Over-the-counter medicines to treat lice include Rid and Nix.
+Over-the-counter medicines to treat lice include Rid, Nix, LiceMD, among others.
 Malathione lotion is another option.